Weekly Goals 2026: 07

 Rating: PG

-Written For: Challenge 453: Over You at
+Written For: Challenge 488: Childhood Hero at

 [community profile] drabble_zone.

-Disclaimer: I don’t own BtVS, or the characters.
+Disclaimer: I don’t own The Fantastic Journey, or the characters.
+They belong to their creators.

-A/N: Double drabble.
+A/N: Triple drabble.

 [personal profile] badly_knitted